circus-tent/circus/docs/source/library.rst

-The get_trainer function
+The get_arbiter function
 ========================

-:func:`get_trainer` is just a convenience on the top of the various circus classes.
-It creates a :class:`Trainer` instance with the provided options, that runs a single :class:`Show` with a single :class:`Fly`.
+:func:`get_arbiter` is just a convenience on the top of the various circus classes.
+It creates a :class:`Arbiter` instance with the provided options, that runs a single :class:`Watcher` with a single :class:`Process`.

-.. autofunction:: circus.get_trainer
+.. autofunction:: circus.get_arbiter

 Example:

 .. code-block:: python

-   from circus import get_trainer
+   from circus import get_arbiter

-   trainer = get_trainer("myprogram", numflies=3)
+   arbiter = get_arbiter("myprogram", numprocesses=3)
    try:
-       trainer.start()
+       arbiter.start()
    finally:
-       trainer.stop()
+       arbiter.stop()

 The classes collection